moremeyou/Obsidian-Tag-Buddy/README.md

 ### ✏️  Use 3: Add tags to note in reading-mode
 ![Add Tag Demo](https://user-images.githubusercontent.com/8971804/273914678-1f574966-a8fe-4fe4-8c91-7c3ef828c8c9.gif)

 Add tag to content block/area with **CTRL/CMD+RIGHT-CLICK**.
 Recently added tags are saved and you can lock this list in settings, effectively making a favorites list.
+Im still testing best key/click combos.
+Reach out if you have a preference.

 ### 🧼  Use 4: Convert tags to text in reading-mode
 ![Convert Tag Demo](https://user-images.githubusercontent.com/8971804/273923003-d22b0c3e-39dc-4444-8716-fa9bcb327319.gif)